What is the PayPal Rewards Card and how does it work?

 Mr Mickenbecker said there had been a long-term decline in the number of credit cards used and those with balances paying interest, which was no doubt partly due to buy now pay later services displacing the use of credit cards.

-PayPal General Manager of Payments Andrew Toon said the new credit card would give Australians flexibility in earning and spending rewards points, after the pandemic had left many Australians with travel-related points they couldn’t use as planned.
+PayPal General Manager of Payments Andrew Toon said the new credit card would give Australians flexibility in earning and spending rewards points, after the pandemic left many Australians with travel-related points they couldn’t use as planned.

 How does the PayPal Rewards Card stack up?